2026 Farmers Insurance Open odds, picks: Predictions from expert who nailed 6 winners last year

 Xander Schauffele enters as the odds-on favorite to win the 2026 Farmers Insurance Open.
 The world's sixth-ranked golfer was a gold medalist at the 2021 Olympics.
 Schauffele, 32, who has 13 professional wins, including 10 on the PGA Tour, registered his last tour win at the Baycurrent Classic last October.
 He defeated fellow American Max Greyserman by one stroke.
 The Farmers Insurance Open 2026 gets underway at 12:10 p.m.
 ET on Thursday from Torrey Pines Golf Course (South Course) in San Diego.

 The tournament will be played on a par-72 course measuring 7,765 yards.
 Schauffele is the +1300 favorite (risk $100 to win $1300) at FanDuel Sportsbook.
-Other favorites include Ludvig Aberg at +1700; Patrick Cantlay at +2000 Cameron Young at +2200, and Si Woo Kim and Hideki Matsuyama at +2500.
-Brooks Koepka is a +5500 longshot in his return to the PGA Tour after recently leaving LIV Golf.
+Other favorites include Ludvig Aberg at +1700; Patrick Cantlay at +2000, Cameron Young at +2200, and Si Woo Kim and Hideki Matsuyama at +2500.
+Brooks Koepka is a +5500 longshot in his return to the PGA Tour after recently leaving LIV Golf, while the defending event winner, Harris English, is at +3500 to utilize in golf bets.
 Before making any 2026 Farmers Insurance Open picks, you need to see the 2026 Farmers Insurance Open predictions and best bets from golf expert Brady Kannon.

 Kannon is an elite golfing betting handicapper with more than 30 years of experience in the industry.
 He's hit eight major outright winners since 2013, and hit six PGA winners, including 110-1 longshot Harris English at the Farmers Insurance Open, in 2025.
 In the fall of 2022, he hit outright winners in three consecutive weeks: Russell Henley (40-1), Tony Finau (18-1) and Adam Svensson (150-1).
 Last season, he hit Hideki Matsuyama (22-1), Harris English (110-1), Ludvig Aberg (25-1), Ben Griffin/Andrew Novak (25-1) in New Orleans, Tommy Fleetwood at the Tour Championship (14-1) and Hideki Matsuyama (20-1) at the Hero World Challenge.